 The three-dimensional configuration of the genome is complex, dynamic and crucial for gene regulation.
 Hi-C sequencing is a chromosome conformation capture technique that reveals the interactions between different pieces of DNA.

-Single cell RNA sequencing (scRNA-Seq) allows for transcriptome-wide analyses of individual cells.
+Single cell sequencing allows analyses of individual cells.
 Looking at both complex systems, such as tissues or organs, and at single-cell level, the cellular heterogeneity and the state of each cell type is revealed.
+Most common applications are Single Cell RNA sequencing, Single Cell ATAC sequencing, Single Cell immune profilling (BRC/TRC), Visium Spatial gene expression, CITE sequencing and Single Cell Multiome ATAC + Gene Expression.

 The assay for transposase-accessible chromatin sequencing (ATAC-Seq) is a a rapid and sensitive technique to assess genome-wide chromatin accessibility.
 It uses the Tn5 transposome to detect nucleosome-free regions of the genome.
 It is widely used for nucleosome mapping and to determine transcription factor occupancy.